cl8n/project-loved-web/README.md

 - Copy `.env.example` to `.env` and fill in the options, or export the environment variables separately
 - Run the server: `NODE_ENV=production server/build/bin/server.js`

 Request paths under `/api` should proxy to the server, paths exactly matching files should serve the files, and everything else should serve the client's `index.html`.
+See `docker/nginx.conf` for additional recommended configuration (but keep in mind that it's set up for a development environment).

 Also note that the `loved-bridge` package is installed from `../bridge`, so it will need to be deployed either at that path or at the target of a symbolic link from that path.